Van Morrison: Born to Sing to Three Chords: 2010–2020

-Coronavirus statements
+COVID-19 statements

 During the COVID-19 pandemic, Morrison made numerous statements against social distancing measures that affected live music events, and made calls to "fight pseudo-science".
 Continuing with this narrative, Morrison released three new songs in September 2020, which had messages of protest against COVID-19 lockdowns in the UK.
 Morrison accused the UK government of "taking our freedom".
 He had performed socially distanced concerts previously, but said that the shows were not a sign of "compliance".

 There were calls in Belfast for Belfast City Council to revoke his Freedom of the City honour following the statements: city councillor Emmet McDonough-Brown said that his lyrics were "undermining the guidance in place to protect lives and are ignorant of established science as we grapple with Covid-19."
 Northern Ireland health minister Robin Swann accused Morrison of smearing public health practitioners and called Morrison's anti-lockdown songs "dangerous".
 In November 2021, Swann sued Morrison for defamation, after he said that Swann was a "fraud" and "very dangerous".
 In 2022, Morrison issued legal proceedings against Swann over an opinion piece in Rolling Stone magazine that was critical of Morrison's anti-lockdown songs and actions.
 Both legal claims were settled confidentially shortly before their respective court proceedings were to begin in September 2024.